Storware/vprotect-manual/deployment/README.md

 # Deployment

-In this section you will find information about installing and configuring vProtect.
+In this section, you will find information about installing and configuring vProtect.

 We recommend that you start with the [Installation Overview](installation-overview.md) to see what are general steps required to install vProtect.